PaulZC/F9P_RAWX_Logger/HARDWARE.md

 You can connect a "stop logging" push switch between the Adalogger A1 pin and GND.
 This switch is optional but pushing it will safely close the RAWX log file so you can unplug the power.
 If you unplug both USB and LiPo power while the logger is still logging, the RAWX log file will not get closed and you will lose your data!

-## Waypoint / Timestamp
+## Waypoint / Timestamp Event

 You can connect a push switch between GND and the SparkFun INT pin.
 Pushing it will generate a TIM_TM2 message which will get logged with the RAWX data.
-[RTKLIB](https://rtklibexplorer.wordpress.com/2018/10/26/event-logging-with-rtklib-and-the-u-blox-m8t-receiver/) can be used to export these.
+[RTKLIB](https://rtklibexplorer.wordpress.com/2018/10/26/event-logging-with-rtklib-and-the-u-blox-m8t-receiver/) can be used to export these events.

 Instead of a switch, you can connect the INT pin to a 3.3V logic signal from (e.g.) your UAV camera trigger.
 (The signal must be between 0V and 3.3V.
 Higher voltages will cause permanent damage to the ZED-F9P!)